Zombie (The Cranberries song): As a sporting anthem

 Following the death of O'Riordan in 2018, the hurling team from her home county of Limerick adopted "Zombie" as their anthem during their successful run to the All-Ireland Championship.
 It soon became a rugby anthem as well; Limerick-based Munster initially played it in tribute to O'Riordan, and crowd reaction led to it becoming a post-match staple.

 The song was re-popularised in 2023 after it was played after Ireland games at the 2023 Rugby World Cup.
-It was picked up by fans of the Irish team, with videos of fans singing the song in chorus accumulating hundreds of thousands of views on social media.
+It was picked up by fans of the Irish team, with videos of fans singing in chorus accumulating hundreds of thousands of views on social media.
 This offended Irish nationalists, who identified it as an "anti-IRA" anthem, and said that the lyrics failed to consider their experience during the Troubles.

-Irish political leaders supported the use of the song as a rugby anthem.
+Irish political leaders supported the use of "Zombie" as a rugby anthem.
 Taoiseach Leo Varadkar described it as "a song that we can all sing comfortably.
 It’s an anti-terrorism song.
 It’s not a nationalist or unionist song."
 SDLP leader Colum Eastwood wrote that "'Zombie' is an anti-war song written after the IRA killed 2 children in Warrington", adding that criticism of the IRA is not an endorsement of "British brutality", writing "Most of us opposed both".

-The Warrington Wolves rugby league team, who play in the Super League, began playing "Zombie" from the 2025 season onwards as a club anthem at every home match at the Halliwell Jones Stadium, with the club granted endorsement to use the song by the family of Tim Parry.
+The Warrington Wolves rugby league team, who play in the Super League, began playing "Zombie" from the 2025 season onwards as a club anthem at every home match at the Halliwell Jones Stadium, with the club granted endorsement to use itby the family of Tim Parry.
 Prior to a home season fixture during May, a cover was performed by Warrington band The Ambersons, with Wolves fans in attendance encouraged to sing from the stands.

 "Zombie" was also the walkout music for mixed martial artist Jung Chan-sung, known as 'The Korean Zombie', throughout his time in the Ultimate Fighting Championship.

+Aston Villa supporters have adopted a chant for Johan Manzambi, based on "Zombie," replacing the original refrain with “In your head, in your head, Manzambi, Manzambi, bi, bi."